Pelosi's impeachment skepticism draws little pushback from fellow Dems

 Overall, though, Democrats have largely steered clear of public impeachment chatter, while Republicans have argued that Democrats will use their power in the House to push impeachment.

-House Minority Leader Kevin McCarthy, R-Calif., said Tuesday that it’s “smart” for Pelosi to make the comment about impeachment, while House Republican Conference Chairwoman Liz Cheney, R-Wyo., said it proves Pelosi isn’t in control of her own conference, many of whom back the idea.
+House Republican Conference Chairwoman Liz Cheney of Wyoming said Pelosi's comment proves she isn’t in control of her own conference, many of whom back the idea.
+But House Minority Leader Kevin McCarthy of California had praise, however faint, for the speaker.

-"I think Nancy Pelosi is smart to say that there shouldn’t be an impeachment because there are no grounds to do it," McCarthy said at a press conference Tuesday.
+"I think Nancy Pelosi is smart to say that there shouldn’t be an impeachment, because there are no grounds to do it," McCarthy said at a news conference Tuesday.
 "But if you watch what the Democrat socialist party is doing, they have wanted to impeach this president for no other reason than dislike of the president."